Masidi Manjun: Educational background

 Masidi obtained a degree of Bachelor of Laws from the University of London in 1977 and became Barrister-at-Law with Honours at Lincoln's Inn, London in 1979.

 Career

 Legal practice and public service

 Masidi entered the State Public Service in 1977 as a legal adviser and prosecutor at the Forestry Department.
-He was admitted as an Advocate and Solicitor of the High Court of Sabah and Sarawak in 1979, the same year he was appointed as Tuaran District Officer.
-He was transferred to Sandakan in the similar position in 1982 before being promoted as Permanent Secretary of Ministry of Culture, Youth and Sports in 1984.
+He was admitted as an Advocate and Solicitor of the High Court of Sabah and Sarawak in 1980, the same year he was appointed as Tuaran District Officer.
+He was transferred to Sandakan as the town's municipal council president in 1982 before being promoted as Permanent Secretary of Ministry of Culture, Youth and Sports in 1984.
 In 1987, he was made a Senior State Counsel in the State Attorney-General's Chambers.
 He left the State Public Service in 1989 to join private sector.

 Private sector

 Masidi served as Chairman of Institute of Development Studies of Sabah from 1994 to 2004 and member of board of directors of Sabah Development Bank during that time.
 He held directorship in various companies including Chase Perdana Berhad, Sitt Tatt Berhad and Bank Rakyat.
 He is Chairman of Malaysian Bioeconomy Development Corporation since 24 July 2020.